Simplification and its consequences

 Faster than you think, you have categorized things or put people in drawers.
 Reason for this: Our brain is lazy and wants to work as economically as possible.
 But this can make everything unnecessarily harder.
 10 Tips on how to limit the exercise of exaggerated drawer thinking:

 - No generalized vocabulary!
-Do you often hear words like "never" or "always" in your vocabulary?
-Avoid such vocabulary in thought and speech - the first step towards a more differentiated view
+Do words like “never” or “always” appear frequently in your vocabulary?
+Avoid such vocabulary in thinking and talking - the first step to a more differentiated perspective

 - Consider each event individually: Just because the colleague did not greet you yesterday and today, she does not always have to do that.
 Maybe she was just stressed?